Nickchapman3773/Uranium-Fever/README.md

 - The Uranium Fever Team: Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in continued discussion, planning, patching, and testing in order to make Uranium Fever a reality.
 - ALL of the amazing mod authors whose incredible content made Uranium Fever possible.
 - The expansive team of testers who helped troubleshoot the initial interations of the list, as well as their many great suggestions.
-- Sweet6Shooter for extensive balance related planning, patch making, and general willingness to help in any and all ways.
+- Sweet6Shooter for extensive balance related planning, ample patch making, and general willingness to help in any and all ways.
 - Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO compression and BSA packing process, as well as advising on hardware related considerations.
 - Stentorious for making patches, updating several of his mods specifically for Uranium Fever, and advising on many UI elements and animations.
 - Very for simultaneously being the official Uranium Fever mascot and our biggest cheerleader.
 And I guess also for helping me figure out Github ;).
+- DarkSolarLegend for extensively testing the compatibility of various different versions and helping with phrasing and accuracy of portions of the installation instructions.
 - InTheGrave and Shabby Pirate for extensive advising on compression and BSA packing to optimize the list.
 - Vish for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
 - Wall and Vish for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.